Protein Cheesecake

 Can I make this crustless?

-Yes, you can bake this as a crustless protein cheesecake.
-Bake the filling in a glass baking dish for 45-50 minutes, until the edges are slightly golden.
+Yes, this can be baked crustless.
+Bake the filling in a glass baking dish (very important: glass promotes gentle, even baking and also no need to brown) for 45-50 minutes until the edges are slightly golden.

 protein cheesecake recipe.